What Is A Set Decorator?

 Organizes Day with the Set Decorator events.
 Outreach to SDSA Student Chanpters and schools providing instruction in film and televsion.

-Current members include: Halina Siwolop, Chair, Karen Burnett, Nicole Case, James Connelly, Natalie Contreras, Adrianna Cruz-Ocampo, Don Diers, Amy Feldman, Avana Grayr (student), Nancy Garber, Daryn Reid Goodall, Corri Levelle, Lia Lopez, Lauren Lustig, Laura Richarz, Rand Sagers, Dan Schultz
+Current members include: Halina Siwolop, Chair, William De Biasio, Karen Burnett, Nicole Case, James Connelly, Natalie Contreras, Adrianna Cruz-Ocampo, Don Diers, Amy Feldman, Avana Grayr (student), Nancy Garber, Daryn Reid Goodall, Corri Levelle, Lia Lopez, Lauren Lustig, Laura Richarz, Rand Sagers, Dan Schultz

 Oversees SDSA Elections: Board of Directors and Officers in alternating years.
 Contacts nominated members, explains duties to potential board members or officers.
 Oversees ballot by mail for board members, election by board for officers.